 More than likely, you know about the dangers of lead poisoning.
-You might even know that lead is so dangerous because of how it affects so many various aspects of the human body.
+You might even know that lead is dangerous because it affects so many aspects of the human body.
 But you might not know about National Lead Poisoning Prevention Week (NLPPW) or what lead poisoning has to do with air quality.

-The Centers for Disease Control, Environmental Protection Agency and Department of Housing and Urban Development established NLPPW in order to raise awareness and reduce childhood lead exposure.
-This year, the prevention week is being celebrated Oct.
-24-30.
-The theme is “Get the Facts.
-Get Your Home Tested.
-Get Your Child Tested.”
+The Centers for Disease Control, Environmental Protection Agency and Department of Housing and Urban Development established NLPPW in order to raise awareness about and reduce childhood lead exposure.
 According to the World Health Organization, “children absorb 4 to 5 times as much ingested lead as adults from a given source.”
-This explains the results of a report by UNICEF and Pure Earth that determined 1 in 3 children have lead poisoning.
-And, why many children are robbed of their healthy youth due to an entirely preventable cause.
+Similarly, a UNICEF report determined roughly 1 in 3 children have lead poisoning.
+All of this helps to explain why so many children are robbed of their healthy youth due to an entirely preventable cause.

 What Is Lead?